 Don't Do Select a topic of interest for which you can only to tell a descriptive account of the topic that is little more than a collection of 'information about' Select a topic that is difficult to critically evaluate in relation to the HPE underlying concepts.
 Submit an NCEA assessment.
 A Scholarship response needs to show critical insights beyond the scope of a single Achievement Standard assessment task.
 That said, it is expected that the topic you choose has links with your learning - which is likely assessed with one or more Achievement Standards.
 Copy a topic idea very similar to an online exemplar of a successful report from a previous year.
 Choose a topic that is so complex or unfamiliar you don't understand it.
-Check out your topic idea(s) with your teacher to check for suitability 'Test' the suitable topics with the critical thinking question (See part 3.)
+Select a topic that is deeply personal or personally distressing for you.
+Think about your ability to think critically and dispassionately about your topic when you are immersed in the issue yourself, and how you might feel if you disclose personal information and then not receive a Scholarship.
+Also, assessors are ethically bound to Check out your topic idea(s) with your teacher to check for suitability 'Test' the suitable topics with the critical thinking question (See part 3.)
 Frame your topic as an evaluative question (with sub-questions).
 This helps you think about your topic in ways that will enable you to write a critical evaluation report.
 You may not choose to include the actual question in your report but it helps you to maintain your focus while you are planning and writing your report.
-Examples of evaluative questions are
+Examples of evaluative questions are included in the previous list of topics ideas.